gate-computer/gate/C.md

 	uint8_t domain;
 };
 ```
-> The size includes the header and the trailing contents.
+> The size includes the header and the trailing contents, but not the padding.
 >
 > Non-negative codes identify discovered services.
 Negative codes are for
 > built-in functionality.